hbattat/cs598-dlh-project/notebook/Notebook.md

 To ensure reproducibility, we followed the MIMIC-III benchmark preprocessing steps.
 We utilized the Google Colab premium platform for training and testing purposes.

-# Overview of the data
+# Overview Of The Data

 The StageNet utilized two datasets, namely, ESRD and MIMIC III.
 However, due to the private nature